-Proper preparation of the equipment is also required before packaging, like securing vacuum tubes in amplifiers.
+Proper preparation of the equipment is also required.
+Like securing vacuum tubes in amplifiers.
 This is normally carried out prior to packaging and helps Guitar Center ship safely.

 Who Do They Use For Shipping?

-There are few well-known shipping carriers in the world that Guitar Center uses for their speed, and excellent costs.
+There are few well-known shipping carriers in the world.
+Guitar Center uses them for their speed and excellent costs.

 - Fed Ex

 These are two carriers that offer great value when it comes to shipping.
 As shoppers, we don’t want to be waiting longer than we need to or incur impossible charges.
 They help get packages to customers efficiently, depending on where they ship from.

 We need great service and affordable charges.
 And so GC utilizes these carriers to provide both.
 It also helps Guitar Center ship safely.

 Even though stores try to prevent damage to shipments, sometimes it is not avoidable.
 Whether it is the fault of the carrier or the shipper, these things can happen.

 Sometimes, in the hustle of packaging up an order to be shipped, a person might miss a step.
 When this happens, the items inside the package might be damaged.
 All from moving around loosely.